Medicare for All

 Advocate for educators and students at all levels of education

-I'm running because I understand that EVERYTHING is POLITICAL.
+I understand that EVERYTHING is POLITICAL.
 I believe in being civically involved and part of the change we want to see in our society.
-It would be my honor to be elected as one of your AD46 Delegates for the CA Democratic Party.

 I run because for too long I've been hopeful that "someone" will advocate and prioritize the issues that matter to me and my neighbors because it affects our daily lives, and I've seen progressive leaders don't always have the support they need.
 I don't always seeing my values prioritized in the political process which is why I understand I HAVE TO be involved.
 We need people from the community in these decision making spaces because those decisions have long term impacts on all our lives.